project-akri/akri/docs/opcua-configuration.md

 Finally, when mounting certificates is enabled with with Helm via `--set opcua.mountCertificates='true'`, the secret named `opcua-broker-credentials` will be mounted into the OPC UA brokers.
-It is mounted to the volume `credentials` at the `mountPath` /etc/opcua-certs/client-pki, as shown in the [OPC UA monitoring Helm template](../deployment/helm/templates/opcua-monitoring.yaml).
+It is mounted to the volume `credentials` at the `mountPath` /etc/opcua-certs/client-pki, as shown in the [OPC UA Helm template](../deployment/helm/templates/opcua.yaml).
 This is the path where the broker expects to find the certificates.
 The following is an example how how to enable security:
 ```bash
 helm repo add akri-helm-charts https://deislabs.github.io/akri/